Can Meningioma Grow Back?

 How is recurrent meningioma treated?

 There are several options for treating recurrent meningiomas.
-Stereotactic radiosurgery, for instance, is sometimes recommended for recurrent tumors that cannot be removed with traditional surgery and are no longer responding to conventional radiation treatments.
+Stereotactic radiosurgery, for instance, is sometimes recommended for recurrent tumors that cannot be removed with traditional surgery.
 Sometimes, single-agent targeted therapies (medications used to destroy cancerous cells without harming healthy cells) may also be recommended.

 If you or a loved one has been diagnosed with primary or recurrent meningioma and you would like to learn more about your treatment options, call 1-888-663-3488 or submit a new patient registration form online to request an appointment.
 Our patients do not need to have physician referrals.